tomadeb/tomadeb.github.io/_posts/2021-02-11-ReefTank2021_Planning.md

 ### Next Steps

 The first thing I need to do is too confirm I can have a fishtank in my study room.
-My house is 1930s townhouse with cellar chambers. the study is on the ground floor. the floor is on joists with floor boards and then laminate.
+My house is an 1870s townhouse with cellar chambers. the study is on the ground floor. the floor is on joists with floor boards and then laminate.
 I want to get a structural engineer to confirm that it is ok to put a medium, say 200L to 400L fishtank in the study.

 When I have that confirmed (hopefully), I'll have to make my mind up about the gear I'll need to buy.
 That's going to be in the next post.